10 Tips for Effective Group Creative Brainstorming

 Prepare a sketchpad or a large whiteboard for everyone involved.
 The things you’ve drawn/written become the visual version of brainstorming.
 This step not only helps to clarify the concept in your mind and others’, but also helps to gather ideas.
 For example, if your idea was misinterpreted by four other people, it would lead to four new ideas.

 5. Don’t judge.

-The ideal environment for brainstorming maximizes the quantity of ideas.
-Removing peer pressure is a good way to build the preferred environment.
-If someone just can’t stop making harsh judgements, he may be excluded from this part of the process and return when the time comes to sort through the ideas.
+The ideal environment for brainstorming maximizes the number of ideas.
+Removing peer pressure is a good way to build a preferred environment.
+If someone just can’t stop making harsh judgments, he may be excluded from this part of the process and return when the time comes to sort through the ideas.

 6. Embrace the ridiculous.